Greenwich Assault Lawyer

 How Many Degrees of Assault Charges Are There in Connecticut?

-Assault charges in Connecticut can be classified as first degree (C.G.S. § 53a-59, 53a-59a, or 53a-59b), second degree (C.G.S. § 53a-60, 53a-60a, 53a-60b, 53a-60c; 53a-60d), or third degree (C.G.S. § 53a-61).
+Assault charges in Connecticut can be classified as first degree (C.G.S. § 53a-59, 53a-59a, or 53a-59b), second degree (C.G.S. § 53a-60, 53a-60a, 53a-60b, 53a-60c; 53a-60d), or third-degree (C.G.S. § 53a-61).
 The seriousness or severity of the consequences depends on a number factors, the most important of which are the seriousness of the injuries caused, whether a weapon or other dangerous instrument was used, and whether the victim falls within a class of person given special protection under the law.
+A Greenwich attorney could help someone accused of assault determine how to best handle their specific charges.

 What is First-Degree Assault and What Are the Penalties?

-Assault in the first degree is the most serious form of assault under Connecticut law.
-Circumstances when it can be charged include where a person intentionally:
+Assault in the first degree is the most serious form of this offense under Connecticut law.
+Circumstances in which this offense may be charged include where a person intentionally:

 - Causes serious physical injury using a deadly weapon or dangerous instrument